stechDevSP/stechDev/README.md

     screen.scss - Compiles a separate stylesheet for screen
 ```

-#### IE Specific Styles
-If you need to write specific code for IE fixes for an element, please create another file in the folder, and suffix the filename with `.ie.scss`.
-This makes it easier for yourself and other developers to find IE-specific files if they need to.
-These specific stylesheets should _only_ be imported in the ie.scss file.

 #### Print Specific Styles
-As with IE Specific Styles, please create another file, in the same folder as the original file, and suffix the filename with `.print.scss`.
+ Please create another file, in the same folder as the original file, and suffix the filename with `.print.scss`.
 These specific stylesheets should be imported in the screen.scss, inside the `@media print` block.

 ### JavaScript
 The JavaScript structure depends on what your framework of choice is.
 If you are using AngularJS, please follow [John Papa's](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) styleguide.
 If you're using anything else (including jQuery), please follow the [ESLint Code Conventions](http://eslint.org/docs/developer-guide/code-conventions).
 The linter is configured for the ESLint Code Conventions using their recommended rules.
 We do, however, indent JS files with 2 (instead of 4) spaces.